US tops Latvia 6-1 in its world junior opener

 Joona Luoto scored for Finland, which has won two of the past three world juniors including last year at home.

-Earlier in Montreal, Alexander Nylander scored twice and 16-year-old Rasmus Dahlin had a goal and an assist and Sweden routed Denmark 6-1.
+Earlier in Montreal, Alexander Nylander scored twice and 16-year-old Rasmus Dahlia had a goal and an assist and Sweden routed Denmark 6-1.

-Carl Grundstrom, Joel Eriksson Ek and Jonathan Dahlen also scored for Sweden, seeking its first world under-20 gold since 2012 in Calgary and Edmonton.
+Carl Grundstrom, Joel Eriksson Eke and Jonathan Daylen also scored for Sweden, seeking its first world under-20 gold since 2012 in Calgary and Edmonton.

-Dahlin, a defenseman in Sweden's top league, is seen as a potential No. 1 overall NHL draft pick in 2018 and has been compared to Ottawa Senators star Erik Karlsson.
+Dahlia, a defenseman in Sweden's top league, is seen as a potential No. 1 overall NHL draft pick in 2018 and has been compared to Ottawa Senators star Erik Carlson.

-Nikolaj Krag scored with 2:07 remaining for Denmark on a screened shot from the left circle to spoil Felix Sandstrom's shutout bid.
+Nikolay Crag scored with 2:07 remaining for Denmark on a screened shot from the left circle to spoil Felix Sandstorm's shutout bid.

-Nylander, drafted eighth overall by Buffalo in June, picked up a puck from Filip Ahl, made a move in the slot and slid it past Petersen at 10:11 of the first to open the scoring.
+Nylander, drafted eighth overall by Buffalo in June, picked up a puck from Filip Hal, made a move in the slot and slid it past Petersen at 10:11 of the first to open the scoring.